Flat Front Skirt Tutorial (size 2 to 16)

 Supplies needed to Make the Skirt:

-- Fabric
+• Fabric

-- 1/2 inch elastic (If you prefer wider elastic, use it.
+• 1/2 inch elastic (If you prefer wider elastic, use it.
 Just add a little extra height to the back waistband to compensate.)

-- Safety pin
+• Safety pin

-- Trim (optional)
+• Trim (optional)

-- Basic sewing supplies
+• Basic sewing supplies

 Important Pattern info:

-- Seam allowances are 1/4 inch
+• Seam allowances are 1/4 inch

 Products used (or recommended) in this post:

-- My favorite online retailers for quilting cotton and other apparel fabric: Fabric.com and Etsy
+2. My favorite online retailers for quilting cotton and other apparel fabric: Fabric.com and Etsy

-- My Sewing Machine: SINGER 9960 Quantum Stylist, my coverstitch: Janome Cover Pro 1000cpx
+3. My Sewing Machine: SINGER 9960 Quantum Stylist, my coverstitch: Janome Cover Pro 1000cpx

-- My Serger: Brother 1034D 3 or 4 Thread Serger or you can just use Pinking Shears
+4. My Serger: Brother 1034D 3 or 4 Thread Serger or you can just use Pinking Shears

-- All purpose/universal 90/14 needle
+5. All purpose/universal 90/14 needle

-- Rotary Cutter
+6. Rotary Cutter

-- I love my large ruler and large cutting mat, but you may prefer to start off with a smaller Cutting set
+7. I love my large ruler and large cutting mat, but you may prefer to start off with a smaller Cutting set

-- Dritz Dual Purpose Marking Pen and Fray Check
+8. Dritz Dual Purpose Marking Pen and Fray Check

-- Wonder clips (I didn’t use these in the post, but they are just awesome!
+9. Wonder clips (I didn’t use these in the post, but they are just awesome!

-- Cordless iron
+10. Cordless iron

 Step 1: Cut your fabric pieces.

-Cut out your fabric pieces and elastic based on this measurement and cutting chart (click to see it larger.)And this is the chart for size 12 to 16.
-(I will combine the 2 charts into one when I have a bit more time.)
+This is the chart for sizes 12 to 16.
+(I will combine the two charts into one when I have more time.)

 You will have 1 front waistband, 1 back waistband, 2 main skirt pieces and 2 skirt border pieces.

-Step 2: Put together waist band.
+Step 2: Put together the waistband.

-Fold front waistband in half, press.
+Fold the front waistband in half, and press.

 Sew back and forth 1/2 inch from the edge a couple of times to secure elastic in place.

 Line up the raw edge of the front waistband piece with the raw edge of the back waistband piece, right sides together (the edge where the elastic is attached.)
-Sew together and finish this seam with pinking sheers, zig zag on sewing machine or serger.
+Sew together and finish this seam with pinking sheers, zig zag on a sewing machine or serger.

 Stretch out the waistband, the safety pin should still be attached to the elastic and will be in the middle of the casing somewhere.
 (Leave it in the casing, we’ll finish pulling it through later.)